Certifications / Microsoft

 Transition Exams

-If you've already passed an exam that's been or will be replaced by a role-based certification, there's good news.
-Microsoft released transition exams that cover changes and new content that wasn't on the original exam.
+There's good news if you've already passed an exam that's been or will be replaced by a role-based certification.
+Microsoft released transition exams that covered changes and new content that wasn't on the original exam.

-Transition exams exclude everything covered on the original exams.
-Instead, they focus on skills not assessed enough on the original exams.
+Transition exams exclude everything covered in the original exams and focus on skills that were not assessed enough.

 Why Does All This Matter?

 If you browse any job board, you'll be hard-pressed to find a job description that doesn't mention certification.
-When it comes to getting a job or meeting standards within an organization, certifications have become a staple.
+Certifications have become a staple when getting a job or meeting organizational standards.

-But as mainstream as certifications are, no certification can completely prepare you for a career.
-Though you gain valuable and transferable skills while preparing for certifications, IT certifications show your knowledge of a product — not your competence as an employee.
+But as mainstream as certifications are, no certification can thoroughly prepare you for a career.
+Though you gain valuable and transferable skills while preparing for certifications, IT certifications show your product knowledge — not your competence as an employee.
 But employers act as if they do.

 For better or worse, employers have outsourced their employees' career progression to IT vendors.
-In some views, it's problematic seeking generic outside counsel to determine what their employees should know.
+In some views, seeking generic outside counsel to determine what their employees should know is problematic.
 It'd be like asking a manager at Macy's what your wife wants for her birthday rather than her.

-In this analogy, that manager is a competent employee, knowing all the daily doorbuster deals, but they don't know your wife.
+In this analogy, the manager is a competent employee who knows all the daily doorbuster deals, but they don't know your wife.
 The gift would be generic to all women who fit your wife's demographic.
-And that's exactly what you get with a certification: a generic knowledge of a product that's unspecific to your job needs.
+And that's precisely what you get with a certification: a generic knowledge of a product that's unspecific to your job needs.

-We've allowed IT vendors (with the use of certifications) to define what employees should know instead of taking the initiative to do it ourselves.
-And this has led to a gap between the knowledge gained from certification preparation and the knowledge required to perform job tasks.
+We've allowed IT vendors (through certifications) to define what employees should know instead of taking the initiative to do it ourselves.
+This has led to a gap between the knowledge gained from certification preparation and the knowledge required to perform job tasks.

-Microsoft acknowledged this gap, did some research and announced their role-based certifications.
-These certifications won't just show product knowledge; they'll show employers and peers you're prepared for a career.
+Microsoft acknowledged this gap, researched and announced its role-based certifications.
+These certifications will demonstrate product knowledge and show employers and peers that you're prepared for a career.

 What's Next?